 You will push your back out like an angry cat.
 Cleaning your back with a cold antiseptic solution reduces your chances of infection.
 After that, you may feel a pinch or a bee sting as they inject local anesthesia (a numbing solution).

-The anesthesiologist or CRNA waits until your back is numb and then inserts a needle into the epidural space in your back.
-They place a small catheter through the needle into your epidural space.
+The anesthesiologist or CRNA waits until your back is numb and then inserts a needle through the skin of your back into the epidural space.
+They place a small catheter, which remains in place while you receive the medication.
 The needle is taken out, but the catheter constantly provides medication.

 I’m a midwife and talk to pregnant people every day.
 While the process sounds scary, contractions usually distract you during the placement.
 Sometimes the medication can cause your blood pressure or the baby’s heart rate to drop.
 You will know this occurs if you feel dizzy or lightheaded.
 This is temporary because medication called ephedrine can reverse the effects.